dit-calendar/dit-calendar.github.io/README.md

 post it in your telegram group/channel, so a person can assign hirself
 <img src="doc/telegram-bot.gif" alt="telegram-gif"/>

 This software is open source.
-You stay in control, because every group has its own Bot.
+You are in control, because each group has its own Bot.
 And it can be used free of charge via [heroku](https://www.heroku.com/).

 Depending on the calendar you want to use, following telegram bots are available:
 * you already using a online calendar, like the google calendar, nextcloud, owncloud [etc.](https://en.wikipedia.org/wiki/CalDAV#Server)?
 Then try the [CalDAV-telegram-bot](https://github.com/dit-calendar/caldav-telegram-bot)